The essence of a CCUS hub is collective transport and storage infrastructure, supporting a range of different emitters and possibly even several hubs.

 To date, transport and storage operators have tended to be large companies or joint ventures, with infrastructure and sub-surface knowledge, as well as experience in running major projects.
 They are often also involved in hub development, playing the role of integrator as well as operator.
-Where CCUS-relevant infrastructure (such as CO2 pipelines in the US) are more mature, transport and storage operators will more frequently be brought in as service providers by emitters or other companies wanting to set up a hub.
-And as the CCUS ecosystem evolves, companies focusing only on transport or only on storage are starting to emerge.

 Since carbon prices are low and demand for low carbon products is nascent, the current business model for carbon transport and storage is likely to involve government support and regulation, depending on market conditions.

-Storage liabilities are a key risk for transport & storage operators.
+Storage liabilities are a key risk for transport and storage operators.
 Government CCUS regulation should be clear on carbon dioxide storage liability: who is responsible at each stage of injection, monitoring and long-term stewardship; and how risk is shared and eventually transferred to government.

-The transport & storage operator will need to spend money upfront to quantify the storage capacity and de-risk it for potential customers.
+The transport and storage operator will need to spend money upfront to quantify the storage capacity and de-risk it for potential customers.
 For example, geological de-risking may require shooting seismic and drilling wells.
 Upfront investment in de-risking storage will make it much easier to scale CCUS hubs, but few policymakers have focused on this to date.

-CCUS hubs require regulations relating to permitting, standards for construction and operation of transport & storage infrastructure and storage facilities, storage liabilities, monitoring, reporting and verification (MRV) protocols and rules for third party access.
+CCUS hubs require regulations relating to permitting, standards for construction and operation of transport and storage infrastructure and storage facilities, storage liabilities, monitoring, reporting and verification (MRV) protocols and rules for third party access.

 understand more about CO2 storage in your region